Simple harmonic motion

 - A is the amplitude (the maximum displacement from the equilibrium)

-- ω=mk is the angular frequency (in rad/s)
+- ω is the natural angular frequency (in rad/s)

 - F=−kx is the restoring force (Hooke’s Law)